sparkflows/sparkflows-docs/docs/user-guide/reading-writing/structured-files/avro.rst

 -------------
 This node reads Apache Avro files.

-Below is a sample workflow which contains the Read Avro processor in Fire Insights.
+Below is a sample workflow which contains the Read Avro processor in Sparkflows.
 It demonstrates the usage of the Read Avro node to read an Avro Data file.

 It does the following processing of data: